 Flexibility has another side of the coin — remote workers find it difficult to unplug after a work day is over.
 We recommend to start working at the time you would usually start work on an average day.
 And make sure you have a finish time in mind and try to stick to it.

 Distant time zones can kill communication in a remote team.
 If some of your remote team members are located offshore, try to organize virtual meetings in an overlapping period when everyone is working.

 Software development needs to be highly collaborative and large time zone differences can put the whole team’s productivity at risk.
 So, if possible, hire remote team members in the same or a close time zone.

 7. Create opportunities for everyone to chat

 A lack of communication is one of the biggest challenges in managing a virtual team.
 While being in the office leaves you no other option but to meet and talk to almost all members of the team, a virtual environment doesn’t sustain communication on such a high level.
 You need to create opportunities for team members to just “chat” both formally and informally.

 8. Prevent message overload

 When working virtually, teams tend to split communication into tons of emails, chat rooms, video calls, etc. Fish out cases of long email conversations, unnecessary video meetings with ten people invited to discuss low-priority matters, etc. Encourage your team to unsubscribe from unnecessary newsletters, eliminate long internal approval chains, and try not to overuse marking emails as ‘urgent’ or ‘high importance.'
+At the same time, if you are working with external freelancers that don't have a company email, make sure to use an SPF lookup tool, in order to ensure that your email domain is safe and that your message has reached the destination in the first place.
 These steps will lessen the anxiety and pressure in a remote team.

 9. Establish a set of communication channels